 The stock market is a scary place right now, and there's nothing wrong with wanting an excellent fund in which to invest.
 There's also nothing wrong with getting a little advice to help you find those excellent funds.

-The Motley Fool's Champion Funds investment service has a list of vetted recommendations -- and a new pick arrives every month.
-Our picks are beating the market by more than 6 percentage points, and you can view all of our top mutual fund investing ideas with a free 30-day trial.
+Our Motley Fool Champion Funds investment service has a list of vetted recommendations -- and a new pick arrives every month.
+Our picks are beating the market by nearly eight percentage points, and you can view all of our top mutual fund investing ideas with a free 30-day trial.
 Just click here to get started -- there's no obligation to subscribe.

 This article was originally published on Oct.
 9, 2008.
 It has been updated.

 Amanda Kish heads up the Fool's Champion Funds investment service.
 At the time of publication, she did not own any of the companies mentioned herein.
-Wal-Mart and Berkshire Hathaway are Motley Fool Inside Value choices.
-Berkshire Hathaway is also a Stock Advisor selection.
-The Motley Fool owns shares of Berkshire Hathaway.
-Click here to find out more about the Fool's disclosure policy.
+Charles Schwab is a Motley Fool Stock Advisor recommendation.
+Kraft is an Income Investor choice.
+The Fool has a disclosure policy.